FountainJS/generator-fountain-angular2/README.md

 [![Angular 2](http://fountainjs.io/assets/imgs/angular2.png)](https://angular.io/)

-> This Yeoman generator allows you to start an Angular2 web app with the best Developer Experience out of the box!
+> Fountain Angular 2 Generator allows you to start an Angular2 web app with the best developer experience possible!

 > No matter what framework or module management you want to use, we got you covered with a cutting edge working configuration.